-Illinois’ laws and rules governing medical malpractice lawsuits might sound foreign to you but Rosenfeld Injury Lawyers has mastered them after representing countless clients.
+Illinois’ laws and rules governing medical malpractice lawsuits might sound foreign to you but Rosenfeld Injury Lawyers LLC has mastered them after representing countless clients.
 We can figure out if you have a case and how you should form it.
 Contact our offices to hear about your best path to recovery.

 - Can I Sue For Medical Malpractice If My Operation Did Not Get The Results I Was Hoping For?

 - Do All Chicago Medical Malpractice Lawsuits Go To Trial?

 - How Does The Court Decide If A Health Care Worker Was Negligent Under Illinois Law?